cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

   // since it's optional.
   //
   // if it's present
-  // then its window, document, or element.
+  // then it's window, document, or element.
   // - when window or document we'll query the entire DOM.
   // - when element we'll query only inside of its children. if (subject) {